I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugcontrol4-controlledoutputvalistwide.md

 ---
-UID: NF.dbgeng.IDebugControl4.ControlledOutputVaListWide
+UID: NF:dbgeng.IDebugControl4.ControlledOutputVaListWide
 title: IDebugControl4::ControlledOutputVaListWide method
 author: windows-driver-content
 description: The ControlledOutputVaListWide method formats a string and sends the result to output callbacks that were registered with some of the engine's clients.
 old-location: debugger\controlledoutputvalistwide.htm
-old-project: Debugger
+old-project: debugger
 ms.assetid: 8576a20b-bdb8-47d9-a21e-689a315c6886
 ms.author: windowsdriverdev
-ms.date: 12/14/2017
+ms.date: 1/10/2018
 ms.keywords: IDebugControl4, IDebugControl4::ControlledOutputVaListWide, ControlledOutputVaListWide
 ms.prod: windows-hardware
 ms.technology: windows-devices